YujiSODE/Sode2024_AnnualMeeting_PalaeontSocJp-supplementaryData/README.md

 ___

 ## Reference
-- Sode, Y., 2024: Applicability of Random Simulation to the Evaluation of Interpolation. on the 2024 Annual Meeting. _Palaeontological_ _Society_ _of_ _Japan_, Abstracts with Programs, P72-C, p.53.
+- Sode, Y., 2024: Applicability of Random Simulation to the Evaluation of Interpolation. on the 2024 Annual Meeting. _Palaeontological_ _Society_ _of_ _Japan_, Abstracts with Programs, P72-C, p.
+53.